danihageng/ChatBot/README.md

 # To use

-To install the BackEnd, is very easy.
 In server run "npm install" and then "node app.js".
-In client run "npm install" and then "npm run dev", you should be read the README.md on the client before run "npm run dev".
+In client run "npm install" and then "npm run dev".
+You should be read the README.md on the client folder before run "npm run dev".